bagder/daniel.haxx.se/about.md

 ## Haxx AB

-Professionally, I had spent the last several years doing contract work where I basically had found the assignments on my own and "sold myself" without my employer's involvement.
+Professionally, I had spent the last several years doing contract work where I basically had found the assignments on my own and sold myself without my employer's involvement.
 At the same time I felt that the company I worked for was not really going in the direction that I wanted to go in.
 I did not really get my money's worth there.
 In the end of August 2009 I quit my employment and I instead become the first full-time employee of Haxx AB, our own firm.

-In 2009, I'm honored to say that I was awarded the Nordic Free Software Award along with Simon Josefsson for my work in open source and free software up until that point.
+In 2009, I was awarded **the Nordic Free Software Award** along with Simon Josefsson for my work in open source and free software up until that point.

 Under our own name (Haxx) I continued to do embedded systems contracting.
 Now being my own boss and of course having the ultimate freedom to decide what jobs to take and how to spend my time and money.
-I still did not get very many curl related jobs more than the occasional smaller hacks and minor improvements (and a series of smaller "I want to automate this using curl can you do it for me please" tasks), so the protocol side remained a spare time occupation.
+I still did not get very many curl related jobs more than the occasional smaller hacks and minor improvements (and a series of smaller *I want to automate this using curl can you do it for me please* tasks), so the protocol side remained a spare time occupation.

 A few months after me, my brother Björn joined me as Haxx employee number two